OSU-HPCC/hpc-novice-first-draft/lessons/02-logging-in.md

 Logging in from Windows
 -----------------------
 Putty is a free and open-source terminal emulator that supports network protocols such as SSH.
 First download Putty from [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 Download 'putty.exe', save it to your desktop and then run it.
 When you start Putty, a window will open that looks like the image below.

 ![Putty Opening Screen](/img/putty.jpg "Putty")

-In the box labelled hostname, enter the name of the system you want to connect to: cowboy.hpc.okstate.edu.
-Make sure the Connection type is SSH and the Port number is 22.
+In the box labelled hostname, enter the name of the system you want to connect to: `cowboy.hpc.okstate.edu`.
+Make sure the Connection type is `SSH` and the Port number is `22`.
 In the Saved Sessions box, you can give a name for these login settings, i.e. Cowboy, then click save.
 The next time you open Putty, you can double click this saved session and it will open a terminal window that will be ready to log you into Cowboy.
 After clicking 'Open', you'll be prompted first to enter your Cowboy user name.
 Hit 'Enter' after you have typed your user name.
 Next you will be prompted to enter your password followed by 'Enter'.

->Your password will not show up on the screen as you type.
+>Your cursor will not move as you type.
 This is a safety feature of the bash shell.
 Don't worry, just type your password and hit 'Enter'.

 If you entered your password correctly, you should get the command prompt.
 If it says something like permission denied or login invalid, you might have entered your password incorrectly.
 Remember passwords are case sensitive.